RockL30/Responsive-Restaurant-Review/README.md

 ### Adjust Limitations

-- go to MapComponent.js, located in src/components/GoogleMaps, and change the value for maxRequests on the line 32.
+- go to MapComponent.js, located in src/components/GoogleMaps, and change the value of maxRequests on the line 32.

 Ex: maxRequests = 40;